 - Location: Samut Prakan, Bangpoo (less than one hour from downtown Bangkok)

 - How to get there: Taxi is probably the best way to go.
 Tell the driver "Muang Boran, Samut Prakarn".
 Or take the BTS Skytrain to On-Nut Station, then continue on taxi for about 30 minutes.

 Bangkok's many museums exhibit some of the most sublime, and strangest, collections of relics you can imagine, giving visitors a wonderful insight into Thailand's colourful culture and unique heritage.
 Some are housed in buildings just as interesting as their contents, like Kamthieng House, a 19th Century teak house and former abode of a rice farmer, the Bangkok Folk Museum and Jim Thompson's House.
 The best place to start has to be the National Museum, in Rattanakosin.
 Its collections spanning all periods of Thai history offer an unsurpassed introduction to the country's art and architecture.
-Be sure to allow enough time for your visit, as it is very easy to get lost in a time that is long gone.
-Read More...
+Be sure to allow enough time for your visit, as it is very easy to get Read More...